Government of the Union: Annual and Special General Meetings

 Signed by Chairperson and Secretary

-7. Each letter from a Branch or Regional Council conveying to the General Secretary a matter for inclusion in the preliminary or final Agenda must be signed by the Chairperson and Secretary of the Branch or Regional Council; or, for Grades Conference items for the final Agenda, by the President and Secretary of the Industrial Organising Conference, or the General Secretary, in the case of a matter emanating from the Biennial Shipping or Offshore Industrial Organising Conferences.
+7. Each letter from a Branch or Regional Council conveying to the General Secretary a matter for inclusion in the preliminary or final Agenda must be signed by the Chairperson and Secretary of the Branch or Regional Council or sent from the Branch or Regional Council’s RMT email account; or, for Grades Conference items for the final Agenda, by the President and Secretary of the Industrial Organising Conference, or the General Secretary, in the case of a matter emanating from the Biennial Shipping or Offshore Industrial Organising Conferences.
 Emergency resolutions may be forwarded up to the beginning of the A.G.M.

 Emergency ResolutionsThe A.G.M. by majority vote will determine whether or not the resolution constitutes a bona fide emergency.